 A transfer to a trust established for the sole benefit of the applicant's blind or disabled child is permitted at any time, regardless of the child's age.

-Step Five: Estate Recovery, Tennessee's Probate-Only Scope
+Estate Recovery: Tennessee's Probate-Only Scope

 Probate-Only vs. Expanded Estate